Marble Polishing Floors

 Sanding entails the use of diamond and metal-bonded grits to remove lippage and deep scratches that may be present on your marble floor.

-After we’ve finished sanding the affected areas, your entire floor will be even.
-And this makes it much easier to perform the additional steps.
-Also, the final finish will be the uniform.
+This makes it much easier to perform the additional steps.
+Also, the final finish will be uniform.
 So, if your marble floor has uneven areas or deep scratches, we first need to do the sanding.

 Honing is almost similar to sanding.
 However, it’s not as aggressive as grinding.
 The materials and grits we use for sharpening are not as aggressive or rough as the ones we use for sanding.
 Essentially, honing removes minor to moderate etch marks and scratches.